-In my twenties I lived in Australia, where my exploration and newfound love of yoga came into being.
-As a gift I received a beautiful little yoga book by Jessie Chapman and proceeded to spend many hours in a small basement bedroom, with a beach towel as my yoga mat, and a ceiling too low to extend my arms fully overhead in any sort of salute to the sun (I was pretty sure the sun didn't mind my crooked arm version!)
-I worked hard physically, trying to understand and recreate the wonderful images in this book.
-Little did I know at this stage the powerful impact this practice would have on me.
+In my twenties I lived in Australia where my exploration and newfound love of yoga came into being.
+As a gift I received a beautiful little yoga book by Jessie Chapman and proceeded to spend many hours in a small, basement bedroom, with a beach towel as my yoga mat and a ceiling too low to extend my arms fully overhead in any sort of salute to the sun, trying to understand and recreate the wonderful images in the book.
+Little did I know at this stage the powerful impact this practice would have on my life.

-My students can expect a Prana Flow® inspired practice that is deep, challenging and informative.
-Through unique, creative & evolving sequences you will be encouraged to discover what your body is capable of in an intelligent, playful (laughter infused), non-competitive way.
-My classes will leave you feeling invigorated, open and grounded with a deeper connection to all the things that form YOU!
+My students can expect a deep, challenging and informative practice.
+Through unique and creative sequences you will be encouraged to discover what your body is capable of in a playful, non-competitive way.
+My classes will leave you feeling invigorated, open and grounded with a deeper connection to your breath.

-My aim is to support students not only with their physical practice but also to encourage them to use yoga to look deep within themselves to find their inner teacher.
+I bring Yoga Philosophy to my classes, making reference to it throughout the practice.
+My aim is to support students not only with their physical practice but also to encourage them to use yoga to look deeper within themselves and find their inner teacher.

 I was first introduced to yoga by my wife.
 The main attraction initially was the physical element and the opportunity to get an active workout, but it was the meditative aspects that intrigued me and kept me coming back.
 Discovering the simple union of breath and movement that harmonized my nervous system was a new sensation for me.
 I’d feel grounded, calm and balanced after every practice.
 I wanted to feel like this all the time.